sl34567/vsctuto/README.md

 Analysis

 * Load and explore the Trial data in `data/data.csv` using your own analysis script to find out which drug is working.
 The installed extensions and settings should hint you the function names and format the file on save.
+You need to installed R or python dependencies like pandas.
-* Validate your results with GitHub Copilot.
+* [BONUS] Validate your results with GitHub Copilot.
+Use GitHub Copilot Agent mode and ask "Please analyze the data in data.csv to determine which drug has the highest cure rate compared to the placebo.
+Update the [Python|R] script if necessary, and ensure the correct result is written to solution.txt.".
 * Perform the statistical analysis to identify if any drug is working.
 Please write down a string with a name of working drug in the `solution.txt` file, "Drug A" or "Drug B" or "Drug C" or "None".
 * Stage, Commit and Push your work.